scf4/emoji-trie.js/README.md

 <br>

+This is a forked repo with support for Unicode 14.0 and automatic support for Unicode 15.0 from 2023.
+Fork this repo and edit index.js if you do not want automatic support for Unicode 15.0 from Jan 1, 2023.

-**emoji-trie.js makes querying the next or previous emoji in a string possible — that’s 4,168 emojis as of Unicode 13.0!** This package does not rely on regex — emoji-trie.js uses two internal data structures that hierarchically map _all_ emoji code points in both descending _and_ ascending order, enabling querying for emojis _forwards_ and _backwards_.
+**emoji-trie.js makes querying the next or previous emoji in a string possible — that’s over 4000 emojis as of Unicode 14.0+!** This package does not rely on regex — emoji-trie.js uses two internal data structures that hierarchically map _all_ emoji code points in both descending _and_ ascending order, enabling querying for emojis _forwards_ and _backwards_.

 ## Installation

 You can import this package like so:

-`yarn add https://github.com/codex-src/emoji-trie.js` or `npm add ...`
+`yarn add https://github.com/scf4/emoji-trie.js` or `npm add ...`

 _This package is not currently published to NPM._